Communicating Smartly in Molecular Communication Environments: Neural Networks in the Internet of Bio-Nano Things: Neural Networks as Enablers of IoBNT Networks

 \subsubsection{Environments for Autoencoders}

-Advection-diffusion channels are the main type of {MC} channel considered in the literature for studying \acp{AEC}, where a trained point-transmitter encodes information bits into the concentration of molecules and manages the release of molecules accordingly.
-The molecules are detected by a passive receiver, which decodes the signal and extracts the information using its trained {NN}, as reported in~\cite{khanzadeh2023towards,khanzadeh2023end,angerbauer2023towards}.
+Advection-diffusion channels are the main type of {MC} channels considered in the literature for studying \acp{AEC}.
+In this scenario, a trained point transmitter encodes information bits into molecular concentrations and controls their release accordingly.
+The molecules are detected by a passive receiver, which decodes the signal and extracts the information using its trained {NN}, as reported in~\cite{khanzadeh2023towards,khanzadeh2023end,mohamed2019modelbased,angerbauer2023towards}.